0xArwa/Image-classification-CNN/README.md

 # Image-classification-CNN

-This repository contains a Deep Learning project focused on image classification using Convolutional Neural Networks (CNN) with the Fashion MNIST dataset.
+This repository contains a Deep Learning project focused on images classification using Convolutional Neural Networks (CNN) with the Fashion MNIST dataset.
 The project demonstrates how to build a CNN model to classify images of fashion items, such as clothing and shoes.

 ## Used Libraries